patcg/docs-and-reports/threat-model/readme.md

 In this document, we outline the security considerations for proposed purpose-constrained APIs for the web platform (that is, within browsers, mobileOSs, and other user-agents) specified by the Private Advertising Technologies Working Group (PATWG).

 Many of these proposals attempt to leverage the concept of _private computation_ as a component of these purpose-constrained APIs.
-An ideal private computation environment would allow for the evaluation of a predefined function (i.e., the constrained purpose,) without revealing any new information to any party beyond the output of that predefined function to the specified parties.
-This is commonly used to perform aggregation over inputs which, individually, must not be revealed.
-It is also often used to then apply differentially private noise to those aggregates.
+An ideal private computation system would allow for the evaluation of a predefined function (i.e., the constrained purpose,) without revealing any new information to any party beyond the output of that predefined function.
+Private computation can be used to perform aggregation over inputs which, individually, must not be revealed.

 Private computation has various constructions, each with different assumptions.
 The two primary forms considered by existing proposals are _multi-party computation_ (MPC) and _trusted execution environments_ (TEEs.)
 MPC relies on distinct parties, or _aggregators_, who perform a cryptographic protocol, while TEEs rely on specialized hardware that provides isolation for computation on sensitive data.